Maybe you’re wondering, “What do they mean, ‘unwanted or abusive sexual experiences’?”

 Or maybe you’re wondering if this site can help you to understand your boyfriend, partner, family member, or friend?

 If so, you might want to start here…

 It’s Not About Definitions and Label

 How people define their own experiences, and the labels they give to them (or don’t), are very important.

 We’re not interested in imposing labels, or even providing definitions.
 For our purposes, that’s not necessary or helpful.

 Imposing labels or coming up with clear definitions probably won’t be helpful for your purposes either – especially if your goals include understanding his experience and giving him support.

-Instead, we’re offering tools for thinking about childhood or teenage sexual experiences that may have caused or contributed to a man’s current problems.
+Instead, we’re offering tools for thinking about past sexual experiences that may have caused or contributed to a man’s current problems.

 But We Can’t Escape Words

 Of course, we had to choose some words.
 We settled on “unwanted or abusive sexual experiences in childhood.”